parietal-io/py-rbush/README.md

 This library is extremely alpha.
 DO NOT USE for anything besides test / dev.
+We are still optimizing the library...so hold off for now.
 -------

 # Mission